Article guide

 Its role is to support natural discovery.

-Are Facebook Growth Systems Legit?
+Are Facebook Growth Systems reliable?

 Legitimacy depends on alignment.